 Be a student pursuing a degree in Marine Transportation, Marine Engineering Technology, or Mechanical Engineering (USCG License Track) and

 Use the online application for the scholarship (which will be linked here) from November 30th through January 25.
 You will need to attach (to the online application) a one to two page essay on your inspiration for studying to work in the maritime industry and why you want to be a part of Hawaii's maritime industry after you graduate.

 Questions regarding the scholarship should be addressed to:

 200 Maritime Academy Drive

 Vallejo, CA 94590

 All students who meet the above criteria will be considered for the Scholarship.
-Scholarship finalists will be selected by a committee made up of a members of the Hawaii maritime community, the Lyman family, and California Maritime Academy representatives.
-Scholarship finalists will best exemplify the legacy of Capt.
-Dave Lyman through the applicants' history and potential as presented in the application materials.
-These finalists will be invited for a personal interview in Hawaii.
+The final group of applicants will be selected by a committee made up of members of the Hawaii maritime community, the Lyman family, and the Cal Maritime scholarship committee.
+The applicants presented for final consideration will best exemplify the legacy of Capt.
+Lyman through the applicants' history and potential as presented in the application materials.

 Scholarship winners will be notified by March 15.
-In the event of the scholarship winner choosing to not attend The California Maritime Academy, a new winner will be selected from the remaining finalists and notified as soon as possible.
+In the event that the scholarship winner chooses not to attend Cal Maritime, a new winner will be selected from the remaining finalists and notified as soon as possible.